 In terms of supplementation, vitamin C is one of the most widely used vitamins.
 In liposomal form, it is made up of ascorbates and flavonoids, exactly like the one contained in fruits and vegetables.
-It is better tolerated by the body as a whole, particularly in the intestines, and is therefore better assimilated.
-This new generation vitamin C has a reinforced anti-free radical action and allows to fill effectively the deficiencies in vitamin C responsible for migraines, bone pains or even immunity problems.
+It is globally better tolerated by the organism and in particular at the intestinal level and consequently better assimilated.
+This new generation vitamin C has a reinforced anti-free radical action and allows to fill effectively the deficiencies in vitamin C responsible for migraines, bone pains and even immunity problems.

 Why are some supplement products much more expensive than others?

-Concerning the dosage and composition of the product, here again, only products sold in Europe are subject to controls and labelling obligations.
+Concerning the dosage and the composition of the product, here again, only products sold in Europe are subject to controls and to a labeling obligation.
 But even among European products you should be careful about the quantity of active ingredients contained if you want to compare prices objectively.
 In some cases the price seems cheaper, but if the dosage is lower you might have to consume 3 times more for the same effectiveness.

 Finally, the origin of the active ingredients and the way they are manufactured can also affect the price of your product.
 Here again, traceability is mandatory in Europe so you can easily find this information.
 For products coming from other countries outside the EC, you have no guarantee concerning their formulation or the origin of the elements that compose them.